kasseopy/apicross/README.md

 }
 ```

-Optional (which are not required) fields become `JsonNullable<Type>` fields for internal data model and Jackson serialization/deserialization.
+Optional fields (which are not required) become `JsonNullable<Type>` fields for internal data model and Jackson serialization/deserialization.
-But for public API `java.utils.Optional` used.
-For example, for schema above generated Java class will be:
+But for public getters `java.utils.Optional` type is used.
+For example, for the schema above generated Java class will be:
 ```java
 public class MyModel {
     private JsonNullable<String> a = JsonNullable.undefined();